emoore0/virtual-zoo/README.md

 - Animal Class - Used to store attributes on species, name & age
 - Zoo Class - Managed virtual animals.
 Created methods that:
   1. Allowed animals to be added
   2. Returned all animals in the zoo
   3. Allowed for opening hours to be assigned
   4. Returned the total number of animals

 - Function that read CSV data to obtain new animals for the zoo
-- Visitor Info Functions including
+- Visitor Info Functions including:
   1. Allowing visitors to know if the zoo is open or closed
   2. Total number of animals
   3. No. of animals per species
   4. Age of the oldest animals
   5. Combined age of all the animals

 - Ability to see 3 random animals at one time
 - Ability to allow visitors to add their own animals to thier virtual zoos